 - Avoid deep fried, battered and crumbed foods

-Carbohydrate foods are the best energy source for your body.
-When they are digested they break down to form glucose in the bloodstream.
-Insulin takes the glucose out of the blood and deposits it into the muscles, liver and other cells in the body where it is used to provide energy.
-A regular carbohydrate intake is required to provide our body and brain with instant energy.
-Most foods contain carbohydrate and also provide us with fibre, vitamins and minerals.
-Very low carbohydrate diets are not recommended for people with diabetes.
+Carbohydrate foods play an important role in our diet.
+They are the best energy source for your body, especially your brain.
+When carbohydrates are digested they break down to form glucose in the bloodstream.
+Insulin takes the glucose out of the blood and puts it into the muscles, liver and other cells in the body where it is used to provide energy.
+Most carbohydrate containing foods are also very good sources of fibre, vitamins and minerals which keep our body and bowels healthy.

 If you eat regular meals and spread your carbohydrate foods evenly throughout the day, you will help maintain your energy levels without causing large rises in your blood glucose levels.
 If you take insulin or diabetes tablets, you may need to have between meal snacks.
 Discuss this with your doctor, dietitian or Credentialled Diabetes Educator.

 All carbohydrate foods are digested to produce glucose but they do so at different rates – some slow, some fast.
-The glycemic index or GI is a way of describing how a carbohydrate containing food affects blood glucose levels.
+The glycemic index or GI is a way of describing how quickly a carbohydrate food is digested and enters the blood stream.

+Low GI carbohydrate foods enter the blood stream slowly and have less of an impact on blood glucose levels.
+Examples of low GI foods include traditional rolled oats, dense wholegrain breads, lentils and legumes, sweet potato, milk, yoghurt, pasta and most types of fresh fruit.
 The type of carbohydrate you eat is very important as some can cause higher blood glucose after eating.
-The best combination is to eat moderate amounts of carbohydrate and include high fibre foods that also have a low GI.
+The best combination is to eat moderate amounts of high fibre low GI carbohydrates.